hlavacs/ViennaEntityComponentSystem/README.md

 You see that the loop is actually quite simple, and you can easily come up with your own versions, which e.g. only read lock entities, etc.

-## Parallel Operations and Performance
+## Parallel Operations

 In principle, VECS allows parallel operations on multiple threads if certain principles are upheld.
-First, VECS only locks some internal data structures, but it does not lock single entities (the only exception being the VecsRangeBaseClass::for_each loop).
-So any time you change the state of an entity by writing on it (through a reference of calling *update()*), erasing it, swapping it with another entity of the same type, transforming it, etc., you should create a *VecsWriteLock* for this entity.
+First, VECS only locks some internal data structures, but it does not lock single entities (the only exception being the VecsRangeBaseClass::for_each loop if you select syncing).
+So any time you change the state of an entity by writing on it (through a reference of calling *update()*), erasing it, swapping it with another entity of the same type, transforming it, etc., you should create a *VecsWriteLock* for this entity, or make sure that there is no other access to this entity at this time.

     {
       VecsIterator<MyComponentName> it;